jemoran42/Arduino_Drone_and_Remote/README.md

 # Notes
 Some of the files require additional Arduino libraries for the software to build and run.
 Additional library includes the RF24 module library.

+# Installing libraries
+Go to https://github.com/maniacbug/RF24.git and either:

+Download the zip folder and extract into the "Arduino/libraries/" directory

+OR

+use git and clone the folder directly into the "Arduino/libraries/" directory.